Almost lossless analog signal separation and probabilistic uncertainty relations

 We are now ready to present the announced regularized probabilistic uncertainty relation.
-In the original probabilistic uncertainty relation, stated in Proposition~\ref{prop:inj2}, we showed that for a fixed $\bm$ and a.a.\ $\am$ there are no non-zero vectors in $\ss$ that map to zero under ${[\am\:\:\bm]}$ provided that the lower Minkowski dimension of $\ss$ is sufficiently small.
+In the original probabilistic uncertainty relation, stated in Proposition~\ref{prop:inj2}, we showed that for fixed $\bm$, for a.a.\ $\am$ there are no non-zero vectors in $\ss$ that map to zero under ${[\am\:\:\bm]}$ provided that the lower Minkowski dimension of $\ss$ is sufficiently small.
 The regularized version of this result states that the norm of the image of a vector $\xv\in\ss$ under ${[\am\:\:\bm]}$ does not become too small relative to $\|\xv\|$.
-This will then allow us to deduce the existence of a Hölder continuous separator in Theorem~\ref{thm:hoeldersepneu} by applying Lemma~\ref{lem:hoelder}.
+This will then allow us to deduce the existence of a H\"older continuous separator in Theorem~\ref{thm:hoeldersepneu} by applying Lemma~\ref{lem:hoelder}.